rds1983/SpriteFontPlus/README.md

 # Features
 * Creation of SpriteFont in the run-time from ttf.
+* Creation of SpriteFont in the run-time from AngelCode BMFont(only XML with single texture works for now).
 * DynamicSpriteFont class that renders glyphs on demand to the underlying texture atlas.
 Also it supports 32-bit characters.

 # Adding Reference